Doomlazer/EQ1-CDR/README.md

 <img src="pics/EQ1CDR.png" width="600" alt="Admam and Delphinus embrace.
 Showing off the restored grapics of from the floppy version."></img>

-Missing colors in the retail CD version palletes often ruin the background art:
+Missing colors in the palletes of the retail CD version often ruin the background art:

 <img src="pics/ReefCD.png" width="600" alt="Example image showing how pallete issues in the CD version diminish the beautiful backgrounds."></img>